mooreds/docs-1/building/operations.md

 * Each request is given a quota of 1 GB of memory allocated
 * This is not configurable by the developer

-### Cpu time
+### CPU time

-* Each request is given a quota of 1 minute of cpu time
+* Each request is given a quota of 1 minute of CPU time
 * This is not configurable by the developer

+### Operations

+* Each request is given a quota of 1000 operations calls
+* Each call to a SQL or JavaScript operation counts against this limit
+* This is not configurable by the developer, but inlining operations is a workaround.

 ### API call limits